david-cattermole/cameraInferno-maya/README.md

 - Ability to add static images to the burn-in, such as a logo.
 - Ability to draw directly on-top of the image, rather than needing to worry about clipping planes or objects near/far from camera.
-- Use Maya "Modules" to simplify installation of the scripts and plug-in.